 If you see I Bonds as an investment, it’s true you can’t dump $500,000 into I Bonds in one shot.
 However, if you see I Bonds as another account, the $10,000/person limit is higher than the annual contribution limit for an IRA.
 You never hear people say you shouldn’t bother contributing to an IRA because the limit is only $6,000 or $7,000 per year.
 People go to great lengths to contribute to their IRA with a backdoor Roth.

 TreasuryDirect has instructions for opening an entity account.
 The instructions look complicated but it’s not that bad if you read closely.
-The most tricky part is the name for the trust account.
-For a revocable living trust is created by a trust agreement, they want the registration to include both the trustee and the grantor(s).
+The most tricky part is the name of the trust account.
+If your revocable living trust is created by a trust agreement, they want the registration to include both the trustee(s) and the grantor(s).
 If it’s created by a declaration of trust, they want only the trustees.

 Person A or Person B, Trustees, [Name of the Trust] U/A with Person A and Person B dated [Month Date, Year]

 The second trust we created using software says “Declaration of Trust” at the top.
 So the registration of this second trust is: